ranges-network/ranges-network.github.io/_posts/2025-09-11-ranges-jmamm_paper.md

 The first Ranges peer-reviewed publication has been published!

 [**Extending mammal specimens with the essential phenotypic traits**](https://academic.oup.com/jmammal/advance-article/doi/10.1093/jmammal/gyaf062/8214011?login=false){:target="_blank"} is now available for your pleasure in the Journal of Mammalogy.
-Dr. Jessica Light and the Ranges Network are featured in a news article in Texa A&M's AgriLife Magazine!
 DOI: https://doi.org/10.1093/jmammal/gyaf062

 We offer our gratitude to the army of authors, those remarkable Rangers, and all of the good folks at JMamm (reviewers included) for making this publication possible.